Vishwas974/LowPowerDesign/README.md

 In this project, we calculated power and energy for both the conventional Diode Footed Domino Logic OR gate and the modified proposed circuit Domino Logic OR gate, designed for 180nm technology with a 1.8V supply voltage using Cadence Virtuoso.
 The modified design yields better power dissipation and energy efficiency compared to conventional designs.

----

-Feel free to replace "link-to-image1" and "link-to-image2" with actual links to the simulated transient output images if you have them.
-Make sure to provide proper file paths or URLs to your images.
-Additionally, you can include any additional sections or information that is relevant to your project.